arucil/tiger/README.md

 [![CircleCI](https://circleci.com/gh/arucil/tiger.svg?style=svg)](https://circleci.com/gh/arucil/tiger)

-Tiger is a compiler for the Tiger language described in *Modern Compiler Implementation in ML*.
+This project is a compiler for the Tiger language described in *Modern Compiler Implementation in ML*.

 # Building